AbiJays/Introduction-to-Lists/lists.md

 ```

 Oh but wait, why can't we see our latest edition to our list?
-Because we didn't add a print statement so the code didn't know to return anything to us.
+Because we didn't add a print statement after the alteration so the code didn't know to return the latest list to us.
 Let's do that now.

 ```python
 #lists.py